Central Florida home buyers are more savvy than ever before.

 Again, this is another opportunity for sellers and buyers to meet in the middle using honesty, transparency, and a professional report that identifies all necessary aspects of the home’s potential need for repair.

 EDC Professional Home Inspections give every client a trustworthy evaluation of the home, ensuring that all questions are answered with thorough discovery.
-We also offer partnering services, such as our energy reports that can act as a sale leveraging utility that buyers will appreciate.
 If you are selling a home in the Central Florida area, call EDC for a free prelisting inspection estimate today.

 Maximizing the money potential on a home sale isn’t just a good practice, it’s good business.